MicrosoftDocs/azure-dev-docs/articles/java/eclipse-microprofile/deploy-microprofile-helidon-java-app-with-maven-plugin.md

 Maven will deploy your web app to Azure; if the web app or web app plan does not already exist, it will be created for you.
 It might take a few minutes before the web app is visible at the URL shown in the output.
 Navigate to the URL in a Web browser.
 You should see the message displayed: **Hello World**

-When your web has been deployed, you will be able to manage it through the [Azure portal].
+When your web has been deployed, you'll be able to manage it through the [Azure portal].

 * Your web app will be listed in **App Services**: